top of page

 B

+*Picture.
 Allegan book p.
-31. Photo of school. p.
-31. Now owned or was owned by Michigan author, Larry Massie.
-Now an Antique shop.
+31. Photo of school.
+Now owned or was owned by Michigan author, Larry Massie.
+Now an antique shop.
 Owned by Esther Wyman.
 Also known as Grable School and Lewis School.
-History of Allegan County.
-Pic
+Sometimes called Little Red School House.
+In 1962, there were no students enrolled.
+History of Allegan County

 Allegan